-In the high tide and low tide chart, we can see that the first low tide was at 12:45 am and the next low tide will be at 1:35 pm.
-The first high tide will be at 7:25 am and the next high tide at 7:10 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 6:05 am and the next low tide at 7:35 pm.
+The only high tide of the day was at 1:00 pm.

-The lunar phase is a Waxing Gibbous.
-Today we will have 11 hours and 20 minutes of sun.
-The solar transit will be at 12:50 pm and the length of time the moon will be visible will be 12 hours and 12 minutes.
+The lunar phase is a First Quarter Moon.
+Today we had 11 hours and 38 minutes of sun.
+The solar transit was at 12:51 pm and the length of time the moon will be visible will be 11 hours and 3 minutes.

-The tidal coefficient today is 101.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient increases to 102 to end the day with a tidal coefficient of 99.
-The tide heights today are 0.0 m, 6.7 m, 1.5 m and 5.6 m.
+The tidal coefficient today is 39, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 41 to end the day with a tidal coefficient of 43.
+The tide heights today are 2.0 m, 5.0 m and 2.7 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Turtle Point which is of 7.1 m and a minimum height of -0.5 m.

-The solunar fishing calendar in Turtle Point tells us that today is an excellent day for fishing, the fish activity forecast is very high.
+The solunar fishing calendar in Turtle Point tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

-from 6:54 am to 7:54 am, very high activity minor period (moonset).
+from 6:59 am to 8:59 am, very high activity Major period (moon down).
 This period of high activity coincides with sunrise; therefore the sun will exercise more influence, resulting in an excellent time for fishing

 Tide timetable for Turtle Point.
 The times are generated in local time in Northern Territory.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: